jlevy/funlog/README.md

 ## Alternatives

+This is intended to only be a tiny library.
+It doesn't replace any other logging framework or telemetry system.

-The main alternative I've seen is [logdecorator](https://github.com/sighalt/logdecorator).
+The main alternative that is similarly simple is [logdecorator](https://github.com/sighalt/logdecorator).
-It has similar use cases but a more explicit usage style, where where you give the messages to the decorator itself.
+It has similar use cases but a more explicit usage style, where you give the messages to the decorator itself.
 It seems like a good option but personally, I find that if I'm writing the log message, I'd often rather just use a regular log statement.
+(Also it does not offer tallies or timings like `funlog` does.)

+[Eliot](https://github.com/itamarst/eliot) is an interesting and more ambitious logging framework that includes somewhat similar decorator-based logging.

-The benefit of `funlog` is it is very quick to add or remove.
+The main benefit of `funlog` is it is very simple to drop into a project when you want it and it's quick to add or remove a log decoration.
-Also it does not offer tallies or timings like `funlog` does.

 * * *